 Remember to have fun.
 Taking a cooking class is an opportunity to learn from an experienced chef among people who are just as enthusiastic about cooking as you.
 During your cooking class, you’ll be able to ask questions, try new techniques, and go home with a renewed passion in cooking.

-The Henderson Castle is a Kalamazoo bed and breakfast that encourages guests to have fun and learn more about cooking.
+The Henderson Castle is a Kalamazoo boutique inn that encourages guests to have fun and learn more about cooking.
 If you are interested in signing up for one of our FCIA cooking classes, be sure to give us a call at (269) 344-1827.